Fish are among the most abused animals on the planet, and while some people say fish don’t feel pain, this couldn’t be further from the truth.

 In 2011 Mercy For Animals conducted an undercover investigation at a fish slaughter facility and exposed fish being skinned alive.
 They thrashed and fought to escape the workers’ knives.
 As the fish gasped for oxygen, workers ripped off their skin with pliers.

-The best thing we can do to remove our support from the cruel fishing industry is to leave fish off our plates and switch to a compassionate vegan diet.
+The best thing we can do to remove our support from the cruel fishing industry is to leave fish off our plates in favor of plant-based foods.
 Order your FREE Vegetarian Starter Guide to learn more.
 And check out these cruelty-free, sea-inspired recipes.

 2. Share undercover videos and images on social media.